 A Review of Costco Optical

-The Costco Optical review below was completed by Vicki, co-founder of Women Who Money and Women’s Money Talk.
-She recently used a Costco Vision Center for an eye exam and four new pairs of glasses.
+The Costco Vision Center review below was completed by Vicki, co-founder of Women Who Money and Women’s Money Talk.
+She recently used a Costco Optical Center for an eye exam and four new pairs of glasses.